broadinstitute/centaur/README.md

 # Adding custom tests

-You can add your own tests to the test suite by adding `-Dcentaur.optionalTestPath=DIR` on your sbt invocation.
+You can add your own tests to the test suite by adding `-Dcentaur.optionalTestPath=DIR` on your sbt invocation, e.g. `sbt -Dcentaur.optionalTestPath=/some/path/to/tests test`.
 The value of `DIR` is expected to be a directory which contains one or more test cases.
 At the moment the only test cases supported are those where the workflow is submitted to your Cromwell server, it will verify the workflow successfully terminates and will optionally verify the outputs & metadata if supplied.
 The structure is required to be as follows: